-Climate change has and will continue to have an adverse impact on the lives of children, young people and disadvantage communities.
+Climate change has and will continue to have an adverse impact on the lives of children, young people and disadvantaged communities.
 Making the conference as environmentally friendly as possible and lowering its environmental impact is really important to us, and we’ve been giving a lot of thought to what targeted sustainability actions we can take.

 We are aware that international non-digital conferences have a large carbon footprint.
 People travel in from across the world to use an enormous amount of additional resources, specifically produced to be consumed within a span of a few days, and creating great amounts of waste which often ends up in landfill.

 We have also made some key eco-conscious commitments to lower the carbon footprint of the physical event, whilst also supporting the local economy and community.
 This is an ongoing process, and some of the resilient moves we are making so far include the following: